ReillyFarrell/portfolio/_posts/scores/2015-05-26-what-goes-up.md

 title: "What Goes Up"
 modified:
 categories: scores
-excerpt: "For guitar and cello"
+excerpt: "For guitar and cellosss"
 tags: []
 image:
   feature: